-Her work mashes-up pop-culture, personal stories, found text, movement, re-purposed songs, and every day events into something that is simultaneously larger than life and close to home.
-She is most interested in making and creating theatre that explores what it means to be alive RIGHT NOW. ashley is intrigued by the tiny stories of the everyday, as well as the milestones that mark our lives.
-She uses theatre to find connection and to pull us away from our screens. ashley makes theatre to reminded one of what is good in the world and that there is still room for hope.
+Their work mashes-up pop-culture, personal stories, found text, movement, repurposed songs, and every day events into something that is simultaneously larger than life and close to home.
+They are most interested in making and creating theatre that explores what it means to be alive RIGHT NOW. ashley is intrigued by the tiny stories of the everyday, as well as the milestones that mark our lives. ashley makes theatre to remind one of what is good in the world and that there is still room for hope.
 And dancing.
 There’s always room for dancing.

 ashley is currently directing under the production title social sciences.
-Her first project under that name was INDEPENDENT WOMEN, a devised theatrical performance exploring the mash up of women entering the workforce in WWII and Destiny’s Child’s Independent Women pt.
-1. ashley is currently developing an experimental musical about Emma Goldman, titled DANCE DANCE REVOLUTION (performance tba).
+Recent projects include DANCE DANCE REVOLUTION: Emma Goldman’s American Years, Drought/Flood, devised with the undergraduates of Columbia College and Pestilence WOW! written by Savannah Reich and performed as part of Rhino Festival in Chicago.
+Other work includes INDEPENDENT WOMEN, a devised theatrical performance exploring the mash up of women entering the workforce in WWII and Destiny’s Child’s Independent Women pt.
+1.